etn-electrical/zephyr-icd-mmplus/boards/arm/holyiot_yj16019/doc/index.rst

 Hardware
 ********

-The nRF52832 of the Holyiot YJ-16019 is clocked by an external crystal with a frequency of 32 MHz (Y1).
-The 32.768 kHz crystal (Y2) shown on the board schematics is not mounted.
+The nRF52832 of the Holyiot YJ-16019 is clocked by an external crystal with a frequency of 32.768 kHz.

 Supported Features
 ==================